Konya Velodrome

-Konya Velodrome (Konya Velodromu) is an indoor velodrome or track cycling venue in Konya, Turkery.
+Konya Velodrome (Konya Velodromu) is an indoor velodrome or track cycling venue in Konya, Turkey.
 It is the country's first and the only modern velodrome.

 The velodrome is located inside the Nation's Park (Millet bahçesi) in the Karahüyük neighborhood of Meram district of Konya, and is owned by the Metropolitan Municaplity in Konya.
 Its track is 250 m long, 8.5 m wide and has a banking of 45.5°.
 It has a seating capacity of 2,275.
 The velodrome is able is able to host international events.

 Projected in 2019, the construction began with ground breaking in the beginning of 2021.
 The venue was opened on 5 August 2022 hosting the cycling events of the 2021 Islamic Solidarity Games held in Konya.
 It is Turkeys first and only velodrome meeting the modern standards.